quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QDate

 When `@update:model-value` event (equivalent of the old `@input`) is triggered, the contents of the first parameter no longer contain the (deprecated) `changed` prop.

+### QDialog

+Added "no-shake", "transition-duration".
+Use "class" and "style" attributes instead of "content-class" / "content-style" props.

 #### QExpansionItem